 In even years, the Governor prepares a Short Session Recommended Change Budget to update the biennial budget.
-The General Assembly, convening in April 2024, will consider the Governor's Short Session Recommended Change Budget as well as other changes presented for legislative review.
+The General Assembly has convened to consider the Governor's Short Session Recommended Change Budget as well as other changes presented for legislative review.